 What you’ll learn:

 This course is practical and applied.
-Ideally you will come with a business challenge or company topic which you need to analyze and develop for the future.
-You can do this on an individual basis, or come with colleagues and get the additional benefits of working as a team on a critical topic.
+Bring a current business challenge or company topic which you would like to analyze and develop for the future, and you will walk out with proposals for immediate implementation.
+This can be on an individual basis; or come with colleagues and gain an additional benefit working as a team on a critical topic (see ‘Innovation Teams’ below).

 With Strategic Innovation & Leadership, you will —